hajimes/mmh3/paper/paper.md

 this library exceeded 130 millions.

+Libraries and organizations that directly use `mmh3` include Shodan (the world’s first IoT search engine),
+Azure SDK for Python (the official open-source Azure libraries for Python by Microsoft), Apache Iceberg (open table format for analytic datasets), Feast (feature store for machine learning),
-Libraries and organizations that directly use `mmh3` include Apache Iceberg (an open table format for analytic datasets), PyMilvus (a Python SDK for Milvus, an open-source vector database), Shodan (the world’s first IoT search engine), and pocsuite3 (open-source remote vulnerability testing framework).
+PyMilvus (Python SDK for Milvus, an open-source vector database), and pocsuite3 (open-source remote vulnerability testing framework).

 # Statement of need